dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/index.md

 ---
 title: External provider authentication in ASP.NET Core for Facebook and Google
 author: rick-anderson
-description: Create an ASP.NET Core app using OAuth 2.0 with external authentication providers such as Facebook, Twitter, Google and Microsoft. ms.author: riande ms.custom: mvc ms.date: 03/07/2022
+description: Create an ASP.NET Core app using OAuth 2.0 with external authentication providers such as Facebook, Twitter, Google, and Microsoft. ms.author: riande ms.custom: mvc ms.date: 03/07/2022